mrkkrp/markkarpov.com/tutorial/megaparsec.md

 ```

 We can change our mind and parse no indented tokens, we can parse *many*
-(that is, possibly zero) indented tokens or require *at least one* such
+(that is, possibly zero) indented tokens, or we can require *at least one*
-token.
-We can either allow `indentBlock` to detect the indentation level of
+such token.
+We can either allow `indentBlock` to detect the indentation level
-the first indented token and use that, or manually specify the indentation
+of the first indented token and use that, or specify the indentation level
-level.
+manually.

 ### Parsing a simple indented list